Exclusive: China ramps up checks on U.S. pork imports in potentially costly slowdown

 ($1 = 6.3670 Chinese yuan renminbi)

-Reporting by Dominique Patton.; Additional reporting by Beijing Newsroom and Michael Hogan in HAMBURG; Editing by Tony Munroe and Martin Howell
+Reporting by Dominique Patton; Additional reporting by Beijing Newsroom and Michael Hogan in HAMBURG; Editing by Tony Munroe, Martin Howell and Lisa Shumaker